Medium

 A. NDDPI is taking a multifaceted, tiered approach to school improvement, beginning with general support.
 NDDPI believes that all schools are in a continuous state of improvement, beginning with general support, which includes providing transparency and public reporting of key performance and improvement indicators, identifying when and where desired results are not being achieved, and prioritizing and allocating resources and support services, increasing oversight and engagement, and elevating accountability.
 The school communicates this work and thinking to NDDPI yearly via the School Strategy Map.

 North Dakota selects schools within the next layer of support, Targeted Support and Improvement (TSI), on an annual basis.
-All TSI schools are provided guidance and support, including training on requirements and opportunities, and a Coaching Liaison to provide technical assistance.
+All TSI schools are provided guidance and support, including training on requirements and opportunities, and an NDREA Coaching Liaison to provide technical assistance.
 This partnership allows identified schools to receive assistance with federal requirements, which includes coaching, professional development, evidence-based instructional strategies, data-based decision-making, and ongoing support to meet improvement goals using the School Renewal Guide.

 The next layer is Comprehensive School Improvement (CSI).
 North Dakota selects schools with the highest proportion of struggling students every three years.
-CSI schools are also provided guidance and support, including training on requirements and opportunities, and a Coaching Liaison to provide technical assistance and support in meeting improvement goals.
+CSI schools are also provided guidance and support, including training on requirements and opportunities, and an NDREA Coaching Liaison to provide technical assistance and support in meeting improvement goals.

 ND FIRST was established to be the next layer of support for a CSI school that is unable to exit CSI status after its first cycle.
 Overall, ND FIRST complements the existing process outlined by NDDPI by providing a legal framework for intervention and improvement in chronically low-performing schools and districts, thereby contributing to the broader goal of continuous improvement in North Dakota's education system.